Instructional Associate Professor & Graduate Program Director

 - B.S., University of Cincinnati, Cincinnati, OH

-Theories and descriptions of typical development of language and speech from infancy through adolescence.
+Theories and descriptions of typical development of language from infancy through adolescence.

-Theories and research related to phonological and language disorders in children.
-General diagnostic and intervention approaches for children with phonological and language-based problems.
+Description, theories, and research related to language disorders in children.
+General diagnostic and intervention approaches for children with language-based communication deficits.

 Advanced theory, research, and application related to identification of and intervention for children who have language disorders.

-Dr. Ivey’s research and research interests are in clinical application and therapy based in theoretical perspectives of best practices, particularly in the area of autism spectrum disorders.
+Dr. Ivey’s research and research interests are in clinical application and therapy based in theoretical perspectives of best practices, particularly in the area of autism spectrum disorders and early childhood language.